nuuttinyyssonen/Chat_App_React-Express/README.md

     - Selecting images opens file explorer and you have to select from there what you want to send.
     - If message is sent by a current user (blue message), user can hover the message which shows blue icon.
 Clicking this icon deletes the messages or image.
     - You can see typing indicator if other person is typing in the chat.
+    - Messages have time stamps.
+    - You can also see timelines or dates in chat if the day is different between 2 messages.

 - Profile
     - You can navigate to your profile from main page by clicking settings icon.
     - Authenticated user is allowed to modify profile picture, email, username and status in profile page.
     - Fields are modified by clicking them.
 Profile picture if changed by hovering over to it and clicking the edit icon.
     - Trash icon pops up window alert.
 Clicking yes will delete the account and navigate back to login page.
+    - You can turn on dark mode from profile as well.

 - Some things to note
     - If group chat has only 3 people and one of them deletes their account.
 The group chat is automatically deleted as well since it has to contain more than 2 people.